 I sat down with guest contributors Gerry Lopez and Ed Townsend for a geektastic conversation about the new Star Wars film, The Force Awakens.
 In general it was pretty civilized.
 Check it out below.

 Star Wars: The Force Awakens (2015) written by Lawrence Kasdan, J.J.
 Abrams, and Michael Arndt based on Star Wars characters by George Lucas directed by J.J.
 Abrams

 Carlos: Well, it’s finally here.
-After thirty-two years of waiting, we finally get a new Star Wars sequel that continues George Lucas’ beloved fantasy trilogy that started with 1977’s Star Wars (now named A New Hope) and ended with Return of the Jedi (1983).
-To start things off, my immediate reaction to The Force Awakens is that, while imperfect, it made me forget the prequels that Lucas put out between 1999 and 2005 (The Phantom Menace, Attack of the Clones, and Revenge of the Sith), all of which were pretty weak.
+After thirty-two years of waiting, we finally get a new Star Wars sequel that continues George Lucas’ beloved fantasy trilogy that started with 1977’s Star Wars and ended with Return of the Jedi (1983).
+To start things off, my immediate reaction to The Force Awakens is that it made me forget the prequels that Lucas put out between 1999 and 2005 (The Phantom Menace, Attack of the Clones, and Revenge of the Sith), all of which were pretty shitty.

 Ed: I have to admit, going into this my nostalgia for the original trilogy was tainted with a new viewing of episodes IV, V, and VI.
 They seemed flat, devoid of emotion, and I found myself feeling unconnected to the main characters.